 - Dates: November 1-5, 2019

 After the Annual Conference, participants join the ELP Alumni community and become an Associate Member of the U.S.-Japan Council with one initial year of complimentary membership.

 Become connected to USJC’s international community of diverse leaders and develop professional skills, strengthen networks, and build powerful personal relationships.

-Experience and contribute to USJC and TOMODACHI’s various programs, engaging the U.S.-Japan relationship locally, nationally, and internationally.
+Experience and contribute to USJC’s various programs, engaging the U.S.-Japan relationship locally, nationally, and internationally.

 Become empowered as leaders, stakeholders, and mentors in the U.S.-Japan relationship through community engagement, cultural understanding, and engaging directly in U.S.-Japan relations.

 More than just a network, ELP is a family.
-Build meaningful, lasting friendships with program participants, ELP alumni, and the members of the broader USJC and TOMODACHI communities.
+Build meaningful, lasting friendships with program participants, ELP alumni, and the members of the broader USJC communities.

 Who can participate?

 - Resident of the United States or Japan